scVENUS/PeekabooAV/README.md

 Now you can run it as before but changes to the source code will take effect without reinstallation.
-See the documentation for details.
+See the [development documentation](docs/source/development.rst) for details.

 ## Contributing ##
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.